MrKowo/Zengrub-theme/README.md

 ---

 **Disclaimer:** *Always keep a live USB handy when editing GRUB configurations.
-This theme is a community project and is not affiliated with ASUS.*
+This theme is not affiliated with ASUS.*